I just covered this fact on a previous blog post: every student can learn, it’s just that everyone learns differently.

 At iD Tech, we’ve spent 20+ years refining and perfecting the summer camp learning experience, and have witnessed firsthand - through 450,000+ students - the impact face-to-face interactions can have.

-But in doing so, we also saw the need online coding courses, and for students to have “immediate” access to a variety of STEM topics because of the fact that these are subjects rarely taught in school.
+But in doing so, we also saw the need for online coding courses, and for students to have “immediate” access to a variety of STEM topics because of the fact that these are subjects rarely taught in school.